babelcloud/feishu-outlook-sync/README.md

 ```

 ## Configuration
-The application uses a YAML file for storing credentials and tokens.
-Running `auth_handler.py` will automatically configure this for you.
+The application supports both single-user and multi-user configurations using YAML files.

-### tokens.yaml
+### Single User Setup
+For single user setup, the application uses a `tokens.yaml` file in the root directory:

 ```yaml
 feishu:
   app_info: